 “to be an Asian-American woman is to walk in the shoes of both the oppressed and the oppressor.”

 For me, the journey towards finding authenticity in who I am as an Asian-American woman has been a long and complex journey that, in many ways, is still an ongoing process of seeking personal empowerment without politically disempowering others.
 For, to be an Asian-American woman is to walk in the shoes of both the oppressed and the oppressor.
 It is to simultaneously be accepted and alienated by the people that you love.
-And it is to be a part of traditionally marginalized communities by virtue of your race and gender, while unwillingly be used as a tool of domination against these marginalized communities.
+And it is to be a part of traditionally marginalized communities by virtue of your race and gender, while unwillingly being used as a tool of domination against these marginalized communities.

 Asian-Americans occupy a curious liminal space within America’s racial hierarchy.
 Our darker hair, almond eyes, and easily-tanned skin place us outside of mainstream Anglo-American standards of appearance in a superficial juxtaposition of the East versus the West that brands us as “the other.”
 With every new encounter, we dread the question “Where are you from?”
 Because behind every “Where are you from?” is a poorly veiled “Where are you really from?”—a constant reminder that no matter how long we live in this country, no matter how long our ancestors have lived in this country, and no matter how hard some members of our community may try to assimilate, we’ll perpetually be branded as foreigners by virtue of our “Asian-ness.”
 That we can’t be possibly simply be Americans from America.